Last Updated on February 1, 2025

 Appendix A

-This Appendix applies solely to individuals who reside in the State of California (“consumers” or “you”).
-This Appendix complies with the California Consumer Privacy Act of 2018, as amended, (“CCPA”) and any terms defined in the CCPA have the same meaning when used in this Appendix.
-This Appendix does not apply to personal information outside the scope of the CCPA, including, for example:
+This U.S. State Privacy Information Appendix is to provide additional supplementary information as applicable to you based on your state.
+This applies solely to “Consumers” (“Consumers”, “You”) as defined within the applicable state privacy laws, including, but not limited to the California Consumer Privacy Act of 2018 (“CCPA”), the Washington My Health My Data Act of 2023, (“MHMD”), and any other applicable state laws (“U.S. State Privacy Laws”).
+Any additional terms defined in those state laws have the same meaning when used in this Appendix.
+This Appendix does not apply to personal information outside the scope of the US State Privacy Laws, including, for example:

 • Personal health information collected, processed, sold, or disclosed pursuant to the Health Insurance Portability and Accountability Act (“HIPAA”).